GUOMN/Demo/AWS-SAM/README.md

-# AWS
+# sam-app

-This is a sample template for AWS - Below is a brief explanation of what we have generated for you:
+This is a sample template for sam-app - Below is a brief explanation of what we have generated for you:

 ```bash
 ├── README.md                                   <-- This instructions file